Churn: a quick guide for subscription businesses

 Find different ways to increase customer usage of your platform, e.g. by creating a welcome video to help new subscribers quickly get to grips with your product.

-Keep the added value of your service front of mind for users while they are active, e.g. like the team at Receipt Bank, who remind their customers on every login how much time they’re personally saving by using the service.
+Keep the added value of your service front of mind for users while they are active, e.g. like the team at Receipt Bank, which reminds its customers on every login how much time they’re personally saving by using the service.

 Maintain ready access to your service on every platform and device, in multiple contexts, e.g. by providing a full-featured mobile app.